Bagh District: Climate

 The climate of the district varies with altitude.
 The temperature generally remains between 2 °C and 40 °C. The main eastern part of the district is very cold in the winter and moderate in the summer.
 However, the lower valleys, the localities bordering Bagh at Kohala and its adjoining areas (Mongbajri and Ajra-Bagh) remain cold in the winter and hot in the summer.
 May, June, and July are the hottest months.
 The maximum and minimum temperatures during the month of June are about 40 °C and 22 °C, respectively.
 December, January, and February are the coldest months.
-The maximum temperature in January is about 16 °C, and the minimum temperature is 3 °C. Annual rainfall is about 1500 mm.
+The maximum temperature in January is about 16 °C, and the minimum temperature is -3 °C. At peaks such as Ganga Choti and Lasdana the temperature can reach as low as -10°C Annual rainfall is about 1500 mm.

 Demography

 The total population of the district according to the 2017 census is 371,919.

 The main language of the district is Pahari, which is estimated to be native to around 95% of the inhabitants.
 The Pahari dialect spoken in Bagh is closely related to the dialect spoken to the north in the Muzaffarabad (84% shared basic vocabulary) and to the core Pahari varieties spoken to the south-west in the Galyat region around Murree (86–88%).
-There are also small groups of speakers of Gujari and Kashmiri.
+There are also minority groups of speakers of Gujari and Kashmiri.